roryai/transfer_wizard_redux/readme.md

 The project is in beta; use at your own risk.

+The fantastic [ExifTool](https://exiftool.org) is required to run this program, and needs to be in your PATH.
+Follow the instructions [here](https://pypi.org/project/PyExifTool/) to set it up.

 To run the project from the command line, navigate to the project root directory and run:

 `python main.py -s <your source directory> -t <your destination directory>`